Andisiwe Mgcoyi

-Andisiwe “Gudluza” Mgcoyi (born 16 June 1988) is a South African soccer player and coach who plays as a forward for SAFA Women's League club Mamelodi Sundowns and the South African women's national team.
+Andisiwe “Gudluza” Mgcoyi (born 16 June 1988) is a former South African soccer player who played as a forward.
+She is the current attacking coach at ESCA and assistant coach for UJ Ladies.

 She represented the South African women's national soccer team at the 2012 London Olympics.

-Club career
+Playing career

-Mamelodi Sundowns Ladies

 Mgcoyi played for Mamelodi Sundowns in the Sasol League in 2012.

 Nové Zámky

 In 2013, she joined Slovak Women's First League side Nové Zámky during the 2012/2013 season and immediately became an overnight sensation, scoring 13 goals in 10 matches to finish as the club's second top goal scorer and also helping the club win their first Slovak Women's First League title.

 She also represented her club in the UEFA Women's Champions League qualifying round and as of 12 August 2013 she had 1 goal in 3 matches.

 After leaving Nové Zámky, Mgcoyi had a spell with Hungarian team Dorogi Diófa, a return to Mamelodi Sundowns, and a loan to German side 1.
 FC Saarbrücken.